CarlaBuongiorno/MilestoneProject1/README.md

 ## 7. Version Control
 - Git was used for version control.
-- A branch was created for the 'Fun Facts' section in order to try a different approac using the Bootstrap Grid system.
+- A branch was created for the 'Fun Facts' section in order to try a different approach using the Bootstrap Grid system.
 - The branch was merged with the Master Branch after satisfactory completion of the 'Fun Facts' section.

 ## 8. Deployment